kimballfrank/kue-cluster-f/README.md

 kue-cluster-f
 =============

 There seems to be an issue with Kue where it processes a job multiple times when configured a certain way.
+Make sure to let it run for a little bit.
+It will eventually reproduce the error.

 ## Install